TiagoLeles-dev/react-native-base/Movies/README.md

 After following all the instalation steps, follow this link [Stack Docs](https://reactnavigation.org/docs/stack-navigator/) to create and config a new Stack for your app.

+### Part 3 - List components
+When it comes to displaying information, lists are widely used in both web and mobile development.
+In React Native, there are multiple ways to create a list, but let's focus on two popular approaches.

+The first and simplest method is using the .map function to generate a component for each item in an array, wrapped in a ScrollView.
+This approach works well for small lists with limited data in each item.

+For larger lists with more data, React Native provides a native component called FlatList.
+This component leverages the operating system's capabilities to efficiently manage the list, loading and rendering only the necessary data as it becomes visible.
+This optimizes performance, allowing the app to handle large lists seamlessly.
+Check out the documentation here for more details and usage examples. 📜📋✨